filecoin-project/lotus/documentation/en/cli-lotus.md

 GLOBAL OPTIONS:
-   --color        use color in display output (default: depends on output being a TTY) --interactive  setting to false will disable interactive functionality of commands (default: false) --force-send   if true, will ignore pre-send checks (default: false) --vv           enables very verbose mode, useful for debugging the CLI (default: false) --help, -h     show help
+   --color        use color in display output (default: depends on output being a TTY) --interactive  setting to false will disable interactive functionality of commands (default: true) --force-send   if true, will ignore pre-send checks (default: false) --vv           enables very verbose mode, useful for debugging the CLI (default: false) --help, -h     show help